smarttransit-ai/transit-gym/README.md

 $ docker build -t transit-gym-docker .
 ```

 Now you can run various examples. create a directory where results will be stored and then launch docker into root and mount simulation_output to /simulation_output.
 The docker will provide a prompt into the container.
-The number may be different.
+The container number 37a93e9abef8 will be different on your machine.

 ```
 $ mkdir simulation_output  #